Optimal error estimates of Galerkin finite element methods for stochastic Allen-Cahn equation with additive noise: Introduction

 Here $\mathcal{S}_h(t):= e^{ - t A_h } $ is the strongly continuous semigroup generated by the discrete Laplace operator $A_h$.
 The resulting spatial approximation error is measured as follows (Theorem \ref{them-error-semi-discrete-problem})

-where $\gamma\in [1,2]$ is from assumption \eqref{eq:intro-AQ-condition}.
-The obtained convergence rate in space is called to be optimal since it exactly coincides with the order of optimal spatial regularity of the solution \cite[Chapter 1]{thomee2006galerkin}.
-Discretizing the semi-discrete problem by a backward Euler time-stepping scheme, we also investigate a full discrete discretizaton, given by
+where $\gamma\in {{[\frac{d}3,2]}}$ is determined by the assumption \eqref{eq:intro-AQ-condition}.
+The obtained convergence rate in space is {{called optimal}} since it exactly coincides with the order of optimal spatial regularity of the solution \cite[Chapter 1]{thomee2006galerkin}.
+Discretizing the semi-discrete problem by a backward Euler time-stepping scheme, we also investigate a {{fully discrete scheme}} for \eqref{eq:intro-mild-solution}, given by